 Jane Prelinger, MSW, LICSW

-Jane Prelinger is a psychotherapist in private practice in Washington, DC offering individual and couple psychotherapy and clinical supervision.
-She works primarily with adults and couples who struggle with relationship issues, challenges to self-esteem, trauma, infidelity, anxiety and depression, and physical illness.
-She is founding Co-Director of the Center for Existential Studies and is on the faculty of the Institute for Contemporary Psychotherapy and Psychoanalysis, the International Psychotherapy Institute, and the Washington School of Psychiatry.
+Jane Prelinger is a psychotherapist in private practice in Washington, DC, offering individual and couple psychotherapy and clinical supervision.
+She works primarily with adults and couples who struggle with relationship issues, challenges to self-esteem, trauma, infidelity, anxiety, depression, and physical illness.
+She is the founding Co-Director of The Center for Existential Studies and Psychotherapy.
+In addition, Jane is a faculty member of The Institute for Contemporary Psychotherapy and Psychoanalysis, The International Psychotherapy Institute, and The Washington School of Psychiatry.

 She also has a special interest in the effects of social isolation in an increasingly isolating culture, what constitutes a meaningful life for a particular person, and anxiety around death and dying.
-Jane’s stance is mainly psychodynamic and existential, but she tailors her approach according to the best interests of her clients.
+Jane’s stance is mainly psychodynamic and existential, but she tailors her approach to her client’s best interests.

 Education and Experience